sybrew/the-seo-framework/readme.txt

 		* AnsPress title compatibility, they handle this.
 		* JetPack Open Graph compatibility checks, they handle this since 2016, and improved upon this since JetPack v6.4.
 		* Description output caching.
 It causes too much overhead, and it provides no benefit any more.
 In fact, it affects performance negatively.
-		* TODO `noydir` robots meta tag.
+		* `noydir` robots meta tag.
 It's no longer used by any search engine.
 	* **Fixed:**
 		* When reactivating or deactivating the plugin, there's no longer a chance for your SEO options to be wiped on a random database error.
 			* We used to delete the options, so we could reactivate option-auto-loading; now we add a buster-timestamp.